DMV offices are busy so you need to know your requirements and be prepared before going into an office to save yourself time.

 This section will address getting a Restricted License (also known as Learners Permit) and an Operators License for Florida Residents.
 We have provided shortcuts to other drivers license types offered in Florida.

-A Learners permit, also called restricted license, is issued to teenagers between ages 15 and 17 once they complete the required course and tests.
-A teenager must have a learners permit for one year while practicing their driving skills with an adult.
-After 12 months, he/ she can then take the behind-the-wheel driving test for a full Florida operators license.
+A Learners Permit, also called Restricted License, is issued to teenagers between ages 15 and 17 once they complete the required course and tests.
+A teenager must have a Learners Permit for one year while practicing their driving skills with an adult.
+After 12 months with Learners Permit, he/she can then take the behind-the-wheel driving test to obtain a full Florida operators license.

 If you are getting a drivers license for the first time and are 18 years or older, you must complete the four-hour Drug and Alcohol Traffic Awareness (DATA) course and the written DMV test on road signs and road rules.
 Both the DATA course and the written DMV test are available online from DMV approved schools.

-Once you receive your Certificate of Completion for the DATA course and DMV test you then make an appointment with your local drivers license office to take the behind-the-wheel driving test.
+Once you complete the DATA course and DMV test you can then make an appointment with your local drivers license office to take the behind-the-wheel driving test.

 At the drivers license office you will also take a vision test, behind-the-wheel driving test, pay a driver license fee, and get your picture taken for an operator's license.